rustigaan/full-stack/README.md

 This is a fork of the original archetype-rust-axon project with the intention to replace the React frontend with a frontend based on the Rusty [Yew-framework](https://crates.io/crates/yew) that can be compiled to Web-assembly.

+This project provides the following setup in Docker.

 ![communication between containers](https://raw.githubusercontent.com/rustigaan/full-stack/08337affda3969551874274eb6f1e8e9418732b9/doc/containers.png)

 # Nix